bcgov/ols-router/rpng-release-notes.md

 ### Route Planner 2.2.1
 1. Route Planner 2.2.1 is backward compatible with Route Planner 2.x.
-2. The BC Route Planner response now includes timestamps indicating when the data was last processed as well as the road network data vintage.
+2. The BC Route Planner response now includes timestamps indicating when the data was last processed (dataProcessingTimestamp) as well as the road network data vintage (roadNetworkTimestamp).
 3. Use the *enable* parameter to include a list of Transport Line ID's in the BC Route Planner response that are associated with the route.
    * tl - transportation line IDs; disabled by default
 5. Use the *snapDistance* parameter to adjust the maximum distance (in metres) away from the road that a point can be located within and still find a route.
 The default value is 1000.
-6. Simplify driving directions using the *simplifyDirections* and *simplityThreshold* parameters
+6. Simplify driving directions using the *simplifyDirections* and *simplityThreshold* parameters.
+The default values are false and 250 respectively.
-7. Enhanced route partitioning to include distance per partition
+7. Enhanced route partitioning to include distance per partition.
-8. Include a list of all restriction IDs impacting the direction of travel along a route.
+8. Use the *listRestrictions* parameter to include a list of all restriction IDs impacting the direction of travel along a route.
-9. Specify the source of road restrictions.
+9. Specify the source of road restrictions using the *restrictionSource* parameter.
 Options include ITN (Integrated Transportation Network) or RDM (Restriction Data Manager)
-10. Exclude specific restrictions by providing a comma-separated list of restriction IDs
+10. Use the *excludeRestrictions* parameter to exclude specific restrictions.
+Provided as a comma-separated list of restriction IDs.
-11. Restriction types can now be passed as parameters
+11. Restriction types can now be passed as parameters using the *restrictionValues* parameter
-12. New restriction types have been added.
+12. New restriction types have been added (see [API console](https://openapi.apps.gov.bc.ca/?url=https://raw.githubusercontent.com/bcgov/api-specs/master/router/router.json)).

 ### Route Planner 2.1.8
 1. Route Planner 2.1.8 is backward compatible with Route Planner 2.x.